LeanKit/api-samples/node-search/README.md

-# Node Search
+# LeanKit search with Node.js

-This sample uses the LeanKit Client for Node.js to search for cards on a given board, with the option to export those cards in CSV or JSON format.
+This sample uses the [LeanKit Client for Node.js](https://github.com/LeanKit/leankit-node-client) to search for cards on a given board, with the option to export those cards in CSV or JSON format.

 ```
-Usage: search.js -h "hostname" -u "email" -p "password" -b ["name" or 1234] [options]
+Usage: node search.js -h "accountname" -u "email" -p "password" -b ["name" or 1234] [options]

 Options:
   -h, --host      Host name (e.g. mycompany)                [string]  [required]